BIM September 24, 2025

 Advantages:

-• ArchiCAD is a comprehensive BIM solution that can view projects in both two and three dimensions.
+• ArchiCAD is a comprehensive BIM solution that views projects in both two and three dimensions.

 • The software offers plenty of modeling tools in combination with a variety of BIM features.

-• Most of the solution’s capabilities are relatively easy to work with and can be accessed in no time.
+• Most of the solution’s capabilities are relatively easy to work with and are easily accessible.

 Shortcomings:

-• While ArchiCAD can view models in 2D, its 2D drawing capabilities are extremely basic and do not offer much when compared with other solutions in the field.
+• While ArchiCAD has the ability to model in 2D, its 2D drawing capabilities are extremely basic and do not offer much when compared with other solutions in the field.

 • ArchiCAD’s detailing tool is rather rigid and offers very little in terms of customization.